aws/aws-iot-device-sdk-embedded-C/README.md

 [MQTT 3.1.1 Spec](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html)

 ##Support
-If you have any technical questions about AWS IoT Device SDK, use the [AWS IoT forum](https://forums.aws.amazon.com/forum.jspa?forumID=30).
+If you have any technical questions about AWS IoT Device SDK, use the [AWS IoT forum](https://forums.aws.amazon.com/forum.jspa?forumID=210).
 For any other questions on AWS IoT, contact [AWS Support](https://aws.amazon.com/contact-us/).

 ##Sample APIs
-Connecting to the AWS IoT MQTT Service
+Connecting to the AWS IoT MQTT platform
 ``` rc = aws_iot_mqtt_connect(&connectParams);```

 Subscribe to a topic